Protein dynamics: Domain motion and functional dynamics in enzymes

 active site and the two principal protein sub-domains.
 In fact, for several members of the hydrolase superfamily, the catalytic site is located close to the interface separating the two principal quasi-rigid domains.
 Such positioning appears instrumental for maintaining the precise geometry of the active site, while allowing for an appreciable functionally oriented modulation of the flanking regions resulting from the relative motion of the two sub-domains.

+Quantifying internal protein motions using strain

+A natural measure to quantify and classify the subtle motions of amino acids that occur during conformational changes is the strain.
+When a group of amino acids moves together as a rigid body, the strain vanishes.
+In contrast, high strain values indicate that neighboring amino acids and atoms have moved with respect to each other.
+The effective strain is the relative change in distances between neighboring amino acids, which is a sensitive enough measure to probe the effects of single mutations on the structural landscape of protein.